moinwiki/moin/docs/user/rest.rst

      - ***Nested** markup* is not supported.
      - ..
 This is a longstanding Docutils TODO issue.

-TODO: Some standard roles are currently ignored by Moin.
-Content is shown without processing.

 ..
   =====================  =================
   ``:ab:`abbr.```        :ab:`abbr.`